-The following table sets forth the number of shares of our Class A Common Stock owned by each of the selling stockholders.
-All information contained in the table below is based upon their beneficial ownership as of July 20, 2001.
-We are not able to estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
+The following table sets forth the number of shares of our Class A common stock beneficially owned by the selling stockholders as of November 29, 2001, based on each selling stockholder's representations regarding its ownership.
+We cannot estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholder may sell all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
+Except as indicated in this section, we are not aware of any material relationship between us and the selling stockholders within the past three years other than as a result of the selling stockholders' beneficial ownership of our common stock.
+On November 29, 2001, 10,650,190 shares of our Class A common stock were outstanding.